Atta Halilintar

 Muhammad Attamimi Halilintar (born 20 November 1994), professionally known as Atta Halilintar, is an Indonesian YouTuber, content creator, social media personality, actor, singer and businessman.
 He is the first YouTuber in Southeast Asia to earn the Diamond Play Button.
 He is currently regarded as the most popular YouTuber in Indonesia and hails from the popular Gen Halilintar family, which is known for recording songs and publications.
-As of December 2021, he has approximately 28.3 million subscribers and was ranked 113th most popular YouTuber in the world for the year 2021.
-Atta Halilintar also notably featured in a few films as a supporting actor and has also recorded a few songs as a rapper.
+As of December 2021, he has approximately 28.3 million subscribers and is currently ranked as the 301st-most-subscribed YouTube channel as of 2026.
+Atta Halilintar has also notably featured in a few films as a supporting actor and has also recorded a few songs as a rapper.

 Early life

 Atta Halilintar was born in Dumai, Riau as the eldest of 11 children in his family which is popularly known as the Gen Halilintar.
 The Gen Halilintar family joined the entertainment industry by publishing books about their journey around the world, making vlogs and recording songs.
 His siblings are also known for recording songs and YouTube videos.
 He inherited his family business from his parents at a young age.
 During his childhood, his parents experienced major obstacles and difficulties in running their family business when they lived in Malaysia.
 He then concentrated to engage in business activities selling food and toys at his young age while pursuing his primary education in elementary school.